vrurg/raku-JSON-Class/README.md

     Article.new(id => "2006-04-01:the-pop-one", name => "What's the programmer's most popular book out there?")
     ```

+This approach, in essence, is applicable to dictionaries too.

 There are other ways of solving this task that involve custom marshalling where we can manipulate with serializable data or keys to inject clues as to what's the source type of JSON object was.

 #### Alternative Solutions To Matching

 A universal matcher for type can also be set using [`JSON::Class::Config`](docs/md/JSON/Class/Config.md) `set-helpers` method.

-Another way is to try overriding `json-guess-descriptor` method of [`JSON::Class::Sequence`](docs/md/JSON/Class/Sequence.md).
+Another way is to try overriding `json-guess-descriptor` method of a container class.
+In this case it would even be possible to base your guess on value's position is a sequence, or its key in a dictionary.
 But to do so one is better be familiar with the internals of `JSON::Class`.

 # DYNAMIC VARIABLES